-- B-7 If you have issued credit notes (directly or indirectly) to the customers in Australia, in relation to the invoices listed in the detailed transaction by transaction listing in response to question B4, provide details of each credit note if the credited amount has not been reported as a discount or rebate. - PT.
-Gunung Rajapaksi has not issued any credit notes. - B-8 If the delivery terms make you responsible for arrival of the goods at an agreed point within Australia (e.g. delivered duty paid), insert additional columns in the spreadsheet for all other costs incurred.
+B-7 If you have issued credit notes (directly or indirectly) to the customers in Australia, in relation to the invoices listed in the detailed transaction by transaction listing in response to question B4, provide details of each credit note if the credited amount has not been reported as a discount or rebate.

+B-8 If the delivery terms make you responsible for arrival of the goods at an agreed point within Australia (e.g. delivered duty paid), insert additional columns in the spreadsheet for all other costs incurred.
 For example:

-Import duties Amount of import duty paid in Australia Inland transport Amount of inland transportation expenses within Australia included in the selling price Other costs Customs and Border Protection brokers, port and other costs incurred (itemise)
+Import duties Amount of import duty paid in Australia Inland transport Amount of inland transportation expenses within Australia included in the selling price Other Customs and Border Protection brokers, port and costs other costs incurred (itemise)